Trump says absentee voting safer than universal mail-in because of 'process' involved, following NJ arrests in fraud scandal

 The president's contention comes as he and Republicans across the country have resisted Democratic pushes for universal mail-in voting in the wake of the coronavirus pandemic, and after the president and members of his administration were criticized as hypocritical for voting absentee themselves while opposing mail-in voting.
 White House press secretary Kayleigh McEnany has voted by mail 12 times in recent years, CBS reported, and Trump this year voted by mail in Florida, according to CNBC.

 "Absentee Ballots are fine," Trump tweeted.
 "A person has to go through a process to get and use them.
 Mail-In Voting, on the other hand, will lead to the most corrupt Election is USA history.
 Bad things happen with Mail-Ins.
-Just look at Special Election in Patterson, N.J.
-19% of Ballots a FRAUD!"
+Just look at Special Election in Patterson, N.J. (sic) 19% of Ballots a FRAUD!"

 BIDEN SAYS TRUMP WILL ATTEMPT TO 'STEAL' PRESIDENTIAL ELECTION